 #3: Battery Pack

-Jumper cables or even a battery pack are must-haves in car’s boot.
+Jumper cables or even a battery pack are must-haves in the car’s boot.
 You never know when your car’s battery will call it quits.
 Until you can’t open the door.
 Or, the engine won’t turn over.
 While it is difficult to predict when this may happen to you, rather prepare yourself for when it happens.

 Which other tips should I include in this list?
 Please let me know in the comments section below.